pran-7-5/eco_style/README.md

 Private hospital surgery is 300 USD max, only check up is 3 USD.
 Average rent of a 3 room house is 40 USD per month.
 My degree is 5000 USD including everything.
-12 years schooling was lower than 1000 USD max.
+12 years of schooling was lower than 1000 USD max.

 The problem is cement house construction became cheaper, 3 rooms for 3000 USD.
 Whereas a wooden house is 6000 USD.
 Gas cars are 5000, electric ones are 10000.